Nichols-HomeLab/docker-watcher/README.md

 - Watches Docker events (`start`, `stop`, `die`, `oom`) through the Docker socket.
 - Sends a single alert when a container has remained `exited` past the grace window (default 60s).
-- Detects restart loops: **N restarts within T seconds** ⇒ sends one "restart loop" alert.
+- Detects restart loops: **N restarts within T seconds** ⇒ sends a single alert and suppresses further loop alerts until the container recovers.
 - Uses **exponential backoff** per container to mute repeated alerts if the container keeps flapping.
 - Optionally notifies when a container recovers (goes `exited` → `running`).
 - Also monitors the **Docker daemon** status and alerts when the daemon goes **down**/**up**.